zorrocrisis/PathfindingAlgorithms/README.md

 ## **Pahtfinding Algorithms**
-This project, originally part of the evaluation of the Artificial Intelligence in Games course (2023/2024), talking place in Instituto Superior Técnico, University of Lisbon, aimed to showcase multiple **pathfinding algorithms in a grid**, additionally seeking to **research and further strengthen their efficiency**.
+This project, originally an evaluation component for the Artificial Intelligence in Games course (2023/2024), talking place in Instituto Superior Técnico, University of Lisbon, aimed to showcase multiple **pathfinding algorithms in video games**, additionally seeking to **research and further strengthen their efficiency**.

 The following document indicates how to access the source code, utilise the executable application and control the program.
 It also contains an efficiency analysis between the pathfinding algorithms.